ansost/BAthesis2023/README.md

 3.1 Create individual speaker event files with `eventfilesV1.ipynb`

-- Creates 40 individual event files and then concatenates them into on event file
+- Creates 40 individual event files and then concatenates them into one event file
 - The files are comma delimited and the index column is saved

     *Input:* 'en_us_cmudict_forward.pt' & speaker word lists